fhumbertodf/dicionario/Textos4.md

 that we saw atthe zoo was the elephant.
 He was enormous.
 He looked at us; then he raised his trunk and made a loud sound.
 It made us jump.*

-## 67: The Birth Party.
+## 91 The Museum.

->*Article #91 The Museum
-The museum was very interesting.
+>*The museum was very interesting.
 There were so many things in the museum that I would need more time to really see everything.
 There were clothes from the past.
 I don't know how people wore some of those things.
 They look like they would be uncomfortable.
 I like to wear my jeans.
 There were things from wars.
 There were bullets, and cannons and even uniforms from the